-- an integrated knowledge of event management in South Africa; - an ability to apply the principles of event management to the development, planning and management thereof; - above-average communication skills and logical thinking; - the application of problem-solving techniques; - successful participation in group work; and - a strong value system.
+- After completion of this module the student will be able to: - an ability to apply the principles of event management to the development, planning and management thereof; - above-average communication skills and logical thinking; - the application of problem-solving techniques; - successful participation in group work; and - a strong value system.

-- class assessments (class tests: class attendance assessments): - assignments.
+- class assessments (class tests; class attendance assessments); - assignments.